Thursday, December 22, 2022

 Neurotransmitters (NT) are chemical messengers that carry forward electrical signal from neurons to postsynaptic neurons or cells of the target organ and produce the intended action.
 NT must meet the following criteria.
 NT must be synthesized by the neuron, found in the presynaptic nerve terminal, must produce depolarization and propagation of the nerve impulse.
 NT must be quickly removed either by enzymatic degradation or diffusion or reuptake by the nerve terminal.

-In this review, only those NTs abnormality that produces significant medical illnesses are discussed.
+In this review, only those NTs abnormality that produces significant changes in the body are discussed.
 These are-

 1. Acetylcholine, and Biological amines, 2.
 Epinephrine, 3.
 Noradrenaline, 4.
 DOPA and 5.
 Serotonin.